day8/re-frame/docs/NewREADME.md

 `dispatch` is the means by which you emit an `event`.
 An `event` is a vector and, in this case, it has 2 elements: `[:delete-item 2486]`.
 The first element, `:delete-item`, is the kind of event.
-The `rest` is optional, and is whatever else needs to be known about the event - in this case, my made-up id, `2486`, for the item to delete.
+The `rest` is optional, further data about the `event`
+- in this case, my made-up id, `2486`, for the item to delete.

 ### Code For Domino 2